KeyWeeUsr/the-book-of-v/source/chapter-2-hangman.rst

 mistakes and unfold all places of a guessed letter.
 The game ends either by providing a correct word, guessing all letters correctly or at player's 6th mistake.

+Let's define the game ending conditions first as having 6 user attempts total, wrap checking for the user attempt in an infinite loop and then stopping the game loop once the conditions are not matching.
+An infinite loop in V is defined as a |for_loop|_ without any specified condition.
+Afterwards the loop can be broken by a ``break`` :doc:`keyword <keywords>`.

+.. include:: vsource/hangman-game-exit.v
+   :code: v